Anastasia-Labs/smart-handles-offchain/example/README.md

 ### 3. Submit Your Swap Request

-You can read more about how the CLI interface in [`smart-handles-agent`](https://github.com/Anastasia-Labs/smart-handles-agent) repository.
+You can read more about how CLI interface in [`smart-handles-agent`](https://github.com/Anastasia-Labs/smart-handles-agent) repository.

 ```sh